Investigators Detail How American Airlines Jet Brazenly Crossed Runway

 American Airlines jet narrowly avoids collision with Delta plane at JFK after mistakenly crossing runway; investigation reveals pilot distraction and confusion.

-Jet Crosses Runway, Narrowly Avoiding Collision with Delta Plane at JFK (AP Photo/Seth Wenig, File)
+American Airlines Jet Crosses Runway, Narrowly Avoiding Collision with Delta Plane at JFK (AP Photo/Seth Wenig, File)

-A potentially catastrophic incident occurred at John F. Kennedy International Airport when an American Boeing 777 mistakenly taxied onto the wrong runway, directly into the path of a Delta Air Lines flight that was amid takeoff, according to documents released by the National Transportation Safety Board (NTSB) on Monday.
+A potentially catastrophic incident occurred at John F. Kennedy International Airport when an American Airlines Boeing 777 mistakenly taxied onto the wrong runway, directly into the path of a Delta Air Lines flight that was amid takeoff, according to documents released by the National Transportation Safety Board (NTSB) on Monday.

 The incident, which took place on January 13, 2023, raised concerns about aviation safety and prompted the NTSB to launch an ongoing investigation.
 According to the released documents, the American Airlines pilots had initially planned to take off from runway 31L but received conflicting instructions from air traffic controllers to cross 31L and depart from runway 4L.